Leland Johnson is a student of history, religion, politics, and current events. He wishes to respectfully engage readers on those points.

 Tom Continued.
 "Remember the Boston Marathon bombers?"

 "19 police officers were wounded in the search and eventual capture of one assailant and killing of the other.
 Most of the wounds were a result of friendly fire.
-In the chaos and adrenaline even the professionals struggle to make the right shots."
+In the chaos and adrenaline, even the professionals struggle to make the right shots."

 "Here's another example.
 Columbine, 1999.
 The shooters, Klebold and Harris had been dead for 14 minutes.
 S.W.A.T. enters the building.
 61 shots are fired.
 Let me repeat that: 61 shots are fired after the shooters had killed themselves.
 S.W.A.T. team members got confused once inside the building and began firing at each other.
-Now folks this happened to well trained professionals.
+Now folks this happened to well-trained professionals.
 How much better do you think you would react in a similar situation?
 You've never had the training they've had.
 You've never been shot at or had to shoot at someone else.
-Do you really think you could do better that S.W.A.T.?"
+Do you really think you could do better than S.W.A.T.?"

 The audience seemed to settle down after Tom asked those questions.
 I think he makes excellent points.